 What are my rights if I'm placed on deemed supply rates?

-If your supplier places you on a deemed price energy contract, it must provide a full copy of the contract upon demand, and take all reasonable steps to outline the Principal Terms of the deal, as well as a full breakdown of its charges and fees.
+If your supplier places you on a deemed price energy contract, they have to give you a full copy of the contract if you ask for it.
+Your supplier must do everything they reasonably can to outline the principal terms of the deal, and give you a full breakdown of the charges and fees.

-The supplier is also obliged to do all it can to tell you about the alternative deals available, and make sure the terms of it deemed tariff are clear and properly explained.
+They also have to do all they can to tell you about the alternative deals available, and make sure the terms of its deemed contract are clear and properly explained.

 What other types of business energy contract could I switch to?

-When switching to new deal, you may be offered two types of deal – a variable-rate contract or a fixed-rate contract.
-A variable-rate contract links your unit rates (the price you pay for each unit of energy you use) to the current prices in the energy market, meaning prices can fluctuate and your bills can go up and down, even if you use the same amount of gas and electricity each month.
+A variable-rate tariff links your unit rate (the price you pay for each unit of energy you use) to the current prices in the energy market.
+This means your price fluctuates and your bills can go up and down, even if you use the same amount of gas and electricity each month.

 With a fixed-rate deal, the unit rate you pay is locked in for the length of the contract.
-This means your rate will stay the same even if your supplier puts its prices up, but your monthly bills with still fluctuate depending up on the amount of gas and electricity you use.
-These deals usually offer more competitive rates, and give business owners peace of mind that they’re on a reasonable rate for the foreseeable future.
+This means your rate stays the same, even if your supplier puts their prices up.
+Your monthly bills still vary depending on the amount of gas and electricity you use.

-How can I switch from my deemed contracts?
+How can I switch from my deemed contract?

-The switch should take around 4-6 weeks to complete and the energy will be supplied using the existing network, so there’ll be no need for any work at your premises.
+The switch should take around 4-6 weeks to complete, so try to get a business energy comparison well in advance of your move.
+The energy company should supply your energy using the existing network, so there's no need for any work at your premises.

-To switch from your deemed supply rates, we’ve partnered with Bionic to find the best commercial gas and electric deals for your business.
-Call now on 0800 158 5296 or request a commercial energy quote and we’ll give you a call back.
+To switch from your deemed contract, we’ve partnered with Bionic to find our best commercial gas and electric deals for your business.
+Call now on 0800 158 5296 or request a commercial energy quote and we can give you a call back.